GiorgioNatili/ntfenervit/setup/README.md

 pip install --allow-external PIL --allow-unverified PIL PIL==1.1.7
 ```

-If that does not work, you need to research how to install PIL in your platform.
-Once PIP is correctly
+If that does not work, you need to research how to install `PIL==1.1.7` in your platform.
+Once PIL is correctly
 installed, run `make devsetup` again to complete the installation.

 #### Other Notes